tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 select these files from their local file system.

 ### Testing
 Visit the [homepage].
-Click the `Choose File` button and select a file (`panacea/test/fixtures/ddis.pml` for example).
+Click the `Choose PML File` button and select a file (`panacea/test/fixtures/ddis.pml` for example).
 The name of the chosen file should be displayed beside the file selection button.
 If you have selected the file suggested above, you should see `ddis.pml`.